Cleaning Solvent for HPLC Columns

 Cleaning solvent for HPLC columns

-The silica gel column was washed sequentially with n-hexane (or heptane), dichloromethane and methanol, and then washed sequentially in the reverse order.
+The silica gel column was washed sequentially with n-hexane (or heptane), dichloromethane, and methanol, and then washed sequentially in the reverse order.
 All solvents must be strictly dehydrated.
 Methanol can wash away residual strong polar impurities, and hexanes reactivate the surface of the silica gel.
-The reverse phase column was washed successively with water, methanol, acetonitrile, methyl chloride (or chloroform), and washed sequentially in the reverse order.
-If the mobile phase for the next analysis does not contain buffer, then the final rinse with water can be omitted.
+The reverse phase column was washed successively with water, methanol, acetonitrile, and methyl chloride (or chloroform), and washed sequentially in the reverse order.
+If the mobile phase for the next analysis does not contain a buffer, then the final rinse with water can be omitted.
 Methyl chloride can wash away residual non-polar impurities, and repeated injections of 100-200 μl of tetrahydrofuran several times in methanol (acetonitrile) can help remove strong hydrophobic impurities.
 A mixed solution of tetrahydrofuran with acetonitrile or methanol can remove lipids.
 Sometimes dimethyl sulfoxide is injected several times.
-In addition, protein contamination was removed by gradient elution with acetonitrile, acetone and trifluoroacetic acid (0.1%).
+In addition, protein contamination was removed by gradient elution with acetonitrile, acetone, and trifluoroacetic acid (0.1%).

 The cation exchange column can be washed with a dilute acid buffer, and the anion exchange column can be washed with a dilute alkali buffer to remove the salt with strong exchangeability, and then water, methanol, dichloromethane (removing the organic matter adsorbed on the surface of the stationary phase), methanol, and water in turn. rinse.